Skip to main content

 info

-Shell access restrictions protect sensitive credentials and runtime state inside system containers.
 For your own VMs, use the console or VNC access provided by KubeVirt.
+For containers, use kubectl logs and Jobs.

 Resource Quotas